kanand-cfd/kanand-cfd.github.io/_tabs/about.md

 order: 3
 ---

 I'm Karan Anand, PhD — a CFD engineer who spends most of his time simulating particles that are much too small to care, but crucial enough to power the next generation of clean energy.
-My background spans gas-solid multiphase flow simulations, high-performance computing, and the delightful intersection of fluid dynamics and machine learning.
+My background spans gas-solid multiphase flow simulations, high-performance computing, and the delightful intersection of applied physics and machine learning.

-Currently, I’m a postdoc at the Laboratoire de Génie Chimique in Toulouse, where I work on Euler-Euler and CFD-DEM modeling of fluidized beds (think: particle mosh pits with real-world consequences).
-I’ve coded contact detection for ellipsoids, simulated chemical looping combustion, wrangled petabytes on French supercomputers, and even collaborated with PEPT experimentalists from the University of Birmingham.
-Before this, I earned a double Master's in Fluids Engineering (INSA Toulouse) and CFD (India), and spent a year and a half studying hydrophobic hydrofoils at IMFT.
+Computational engineer with over 5 years of experience designing and implementing advanced numerical algorithms and high-performance simulations.
+Expert in applied mathematics techniques such as quaternion-based rotational dynamics, optimisation methods, and large-scale parallel computing.
+Skilled programmer in Python, Fortran, and C++, with extensive experience managing simulations on national HPC infrastructures (Adastra, Jean-Zay, TGCC, CALMIP).
+Passionate about developing robust, scalable, and efficient computational frameworks that combine physics-based modelling with machine learning to solve complex engineering problems.
+Proven ability to collaborate across disciplines and deliver tools that bridge theory, simulation, and experimental data.

-Now, I’m looking for exciting R&D projects at the intersection of CFD, multiphase flows, and machine learning — especially those that let me push the boundaries of simulation and data-driven modeling.
+Now, I’m looking for exciting R&D projects at the intersection of Physics, engineering, and machine learning — especially those that let me push the boundaries of simulation and data-driven modeling.
 If that’s your thing too, let’s talk.